We know how to design the apocalypse

 So here I sit thinking about the multitudes of films that focus on the future.
 Dune.
 What Happened to Monday.
 The Hunger Games.
 Divergent.
 Uglies which was high key trash, no offense.
 I, Robot.
 And one thing keeps sticking with me.
 Beyond the obvious poverty and oppression, the wealthy or dominant parts of these worlds often look incredible.

 Even in Uglies, a society literally built on shallow beauty standards, the skyline looks impressive.
-Clean.
-Towering.
-Polished.
-If you freeze-frame dystopia and ignore the suffering for a second, the architecture often looks kind of fire.
+If you freeze frame dystopia and ignore the suffering for a second, the architecture often looks kind of fire.
 Dune gives us monumental scale.
-Mad Max gives us desert brutality that somehow still feels iconic.
+Mad Max gives us desert brutality that somehow still feels iconic almost like the vibe you'd get at a modern day Burning Man.
 It’s harsh but cinematic.
+Dystopia is very easy to make cool and I don't that that's an accident.

 Who Designed These Worlds

 What we rarely talk about is how these places were built.
 Who was the Frank Lloyd Wright of Panem.
 The Bjarke Ingels of Arrakis.
 The Zaha Hadid behind those cyberpunk skylines.
 Because whoever they were, they designed environments that feel powerful.
+As an audience, if we look past the unfortunate situations the protagonists are stuck in, the environments themselves feel compelling.
+Brutalist towers and chrome limbs line the skyline full of exuberance which gives these places a sense of identity.
+Or they have their own individual flavor and culture.
+They do typically miss something though, greenery. earth, water (you know, Avatar the Last Airbender Elements).
+All jokes aside though they most importantly miss community that feels alive.
+Not just crowds but actual interdependence.

 Why Solarpunk Feels “Cute”